rilianx/Research/recommender_system/README.md

 The presented recommender system generates recommendations using various types of knowledge and data about users, the available items, and previous transactions stored in customized databases.

+###  Collaborative filtering
+Collaborative filtering system recommends items based on similarity measures between users and/or items.
+The system recommends those items that are preferred by similar kind of users.

+### Content-based filtering
+Content-based filtering is based on the profile of the user’s preference and the item’s description.
+In CBF to describe items we use keywords apart from user’s profile to indicate user’s preferred liked or dislikes.
+In other words CBF algorithms recommend those items or similar to those items that were liked in the past.
+It examines p

 Algoritmo (idea)
 ---